• Skip to primary navigation

 • 🐖 What To Serve With Ham

-Not only is glazed honey ham delicious, but it’s also ridiculously easy to make!
+Not only is glazed honey ham delicious, but it’s also easy to make.
 It only takes 5 minutes to prepare.
-It also keeps very well, so you can have delicious leftover ham sandwiches the next day (one of my favorites!).
+It also keeps very well, so you can have delicious leftovers.

-An Irresistible Glaze!
+• Irresistible Glaze.
 Butter, brown sugar, and honey combine to make a mouthwatering glaze.
 It complements the saltiness of the ham perfectly.

 🥘 Ingredients